googlegenomics/gcp-variant-transforms/docs/development_guide.md

 For more details, refer to
 [Install plugins](https://www.jetbrains.com/help/idea/installing-updating-and-uninstalling-repository-plugins.html).

-#### Setup IntelliJ SDK
+#### Create Project

-1. Choose File | Project Structure on the main menu, and then go to Project.
+Choose File | New | Project on the main menu, and create a new Python project in the dialog that opens.
+To setup the Project SDK, follow the following steps.
-2. Create a new project SDK by clicking the New button, choose Python SDK then add Local.
+1. Click the New button, then add Local.
-3. In the dialog that opens, click the Virtual Environment node.
+2. In the dialog that opens, click the Virtual Environment node.
 Select New environment, and specify the location of the new virtual environment.
 Note that the folder where the new virtual environment should be located must be empty!
-For the Base interpreter, add the python path gcp-variant-transforms/venv/bin/python under the created virtualenv.
+For the Base interpreter, add the python path [PATH_TO_VENE]/bin/python under the virtualenv directory created in "Setup virtualenv" above.

+Then go to Next, navigate the Project location to the local git project directory created in "Clone the forked repository" step.
+Click Finish.

 #### Code Inspection